Quplet/Qu-Enchantments/readme.md

 # Qu Enchantments Mod (For Fabric)

 Welcome!
-This is a mod adding various enchantments that ~~in my opinion~~ add much needed variation to the enchantments the game while keeping with a Vanilla feel.
+This is a mod adding various enchantments that ~~in my opinion~~ add much needed variation to the enchantments the game while maintaining a Vanilla feel.

-This project is my first Fabric mod, and mostly me just learning my way around the modding environment.
+This project is my first Fabric mod and is mostly me just learning my way around the modding environment.
 So while I'm proud of my work, I will not claim it is professional-level.
 I do think what I've done is cool, however.

 ## Installation